GenaGrig/eCommerce-pp5/README.md

 --- | --- |
 ![Desktop Register Account image](/media/screenshots/desktop/register-new-account-desktop.png) | ![Mobile Register Account Page image ](/media/screenshots/mobile/register-new-account-mobile.jpg) |

 Register New Account form contains three required fields that should be filled to register new user.
 Each field has a little description below, to help the user enter correct information and avoid mistakes.
 After this procedure, user is available to log in to website at any time.
-After registration user will get email with confirmation link that user will need to click on to verify registration email.
+After registration, user will get email with confirmation link, that user will need to click on to verify registration email (disabled in this deployed version).
 Registered users will have access to Profile pages, Wishlist and save personal information for orders.

 #### Sign In page